gregjohnso/food/README.md

 3) Add in bonito at a light boil.
 Remove after a few minutes.
 4) You can keep cooking this down with onions or whatever in it for a stronger flavor.

+## Adult Beverages

+### Negroni thing
+It's a negroni.
+It turns out you can swap out most stuff.

+- 1 part campari
+- 1 part sprit (normally gin)
+- 1 part sweet spririt (normally sweet vermouth)

+1) Mix things together in your glass.
+Put in a big ice cube.
+Stir until it's mellowed to your liking.
+Drink.